 NOTE: Before a slide-out room can be deployed the ignition switch must be off.
 We also recommend leveling the coach prior to deploying the slide-out.

-To operate the SLIDE OUT ROOM, push and hold the rocker switch located at the top of the control panel in the hallway.
+To operate the SLIDE OUT ROOM, push and hold the Slide Out Room rocker switch.
 You'll easily be able to tell by the sound of the mechanism when the room is fully extended or retracted.